Talakona: History of Talakona Temple

-The Temple at Talakona water falls is a Siva Temple known as "SIDDHESWARA SWAMY TEMPLE".
+The Temple at Talakona water falls is a Siva Temple known as the Siddheswara Swamy Temple.
 The deity is called as 'Siddheswara'.
-As per the Local people, the temple was built some 140 years ago.The SIVA LINGA in the temple was brought from the ruined temple of Rayavaripalli, a village in Pulicherla Mandal, On olden days there was a custom that if any new temple is constructed, instead of making a new Siva Linga, can install old one which lies without Pooja in ruined Temples.
+As per the Local people, the temple was built some 140 years ago.
+The sivalinga in the temple was brought from the ruined temple of Rayavaripalli, a village in Pulicherla Mandal, On olden days there was a custom that if any new temple is constructed, instead of making a new Siva Linga, can install old one which lies without Pooja in ruined Temples.
 Based on this custom the SIVA LINGA was brought from Rayavaripalli ruined temple.
 The relics of the ruined temple can be seen today also in the agricultural fields of Rayavaripalli.
 That field is called as " Lingaakaaram kaada kayya", till today, which means a piece of agricultural field near Siva Lingam.

 Talakona is a popular tourist destination located in the Tirupati district of Andhra Pradesh, India.
 It is known for its scenic waterfalls and forests.
 Talakona was once part of the Tamil kingdom, which was one of the oldest and most powerful kingdoms in South India.

 The Tamil kingdom was founded in the 3rd century BCE and reached its peak in the 10th century CE.
 During this time, the kingdom controlled a large territory that included present-day Tamil Nadu, Kerala, and parts of Andhra Pradesh.
 Talakona was a major agricultural and trade center during the Tamil kingdom.

 The Tamil kingdom was ruled by a succession of powerful kings, including the Cholas, Pandyas, and Pallavas.
 These kings were great patrons of art and architecture, and they commissioned the construction of many temples and palaces.
 Talakona was one of the many sites that benefited from the Tamil kingdom's patronage.

 In the 13th century CE, the Tamil kingdom was invaded by the Muslim Delhi Sultanate.
 The Delhi Sultanate conquered much of South India, including Talakona.
 The Delhi Sultanate ruled over Talakona for over two centuries, until it was overthrown by the Vijayanagara Empire in the 14th century CE.